Kmaina32/Ubuntu-Academy-/markdown_files/SEO_STRATEGY.md

 - "Affordable Python courses for beginners"
 - "Cybersecurity certification in East Africa"
 - "What is generative AI?"
-- "Akili A.I.
-Academy reviews"
+- "Edgewood International A.I College reviews"

 ## 2. Content Strategy